DarylGraves/darylgraves.github.io/_posts/2024-07-21-SendingDiscordMessagesFromPowerShell.md

 tags: [powershell, Discord, api, REST]
 ---

-I recently configured IFTTT to send me a Discord message when a backup successfully completed as it saves the file to my Google Drive storage.
-This got me thinking about how I could use Discord as a central hub for all my automation and homelab alerts since I naturally use it everyday.
+I recently configured IFTTT to send me a Discord message when a backup successfully completed  and it got me thinking about how I could use Discord as a central hub for all my automation and homelab alerts since I naturally check it everyday.

-The following is a quick guide on how to get this working - We cover how to create a simple application which allows you to send messages to a channel via REST API.
+This article is a quick guide on how to set up a Bot in Discord and then how to use it to send messages from a PowerShell script using the REST API.
 This guide does not cover how to create interactive bots that can respond to messages.

 ![PsReadLine Example](assets/img/BlogPosts/MessageToDiscord.gif)
 *POST Request to Discord API*